-We have described and demonstrated a practicable concept for distributed endto-end QoS monitoring and assessment on service level, the Network Utility Function (NUF).
+We have described and demonstrated a practicable concept for distributed end-to-end QoS monitoring and assessment on service level, the Network Utility Function (NUF).
 The NUF relates utility functions at network inlet and outlet and thus captures the damping effect of the network onto user-perceived quality.
 We investigated a special NUF related to throughput changes imposed by mobile links, the Throughput Utility Function (TUF).
 The TUF captures changes of throughput averages due to lost traffic, and variations on rather short time scales caused by delay jitter and shaping.
-Based on measurements of applicationperceived throughput via mobile networks (GPRS, UMTS), it was demonstrated that the utility functions proposed in this work are capable of valuating the utility impacts of typical performance problems in mobile networks.
+Based on measurements of application-perceived throughput via mobile networks (GPRS, UMTS), it was demonstrated that the utility functions proposed in this work are capable of valuating the utility impacts of typical performance problems in mobile networks.
 In general, this valuation behaves as expected.
 For instance, UMTS displays a better throughput performance in terms of less loss and variations as as compared to GPRS, which is known from practice.
 Also, overload is detected correctly in all cases.

 Future work will address the adaptation of the TUF, its sub-functions and the corresponding parameters to the needs of specific services and related quantitative ratings by real users.
 A particularly interesting option is the possibility to determine threshold values regarding user acceptance of particular services.
 In case the value of the TUF drops below such a threshold, a QoS alarm should be issued.
 This can happen by sending notifications (e.g. SNMP traps) towards a Service or Network Management System.
 These notifications may then trigger countermeasures such as adapting the service or the allocation of network resources in order to improve the user perception.
-Further, the dynamic behaviour of the TUF e.g. due to volatile radio conditions such as hand-overs or traffic conditions such as cross traffic, and the impact of other traffic generation patterns or transport protocols (e.g. TCP) might be studied.
-And last but not least, the NUF concept might be studied for non-throughput-related parameters as well.